TRUEeevee/MineTowerDefense/README.md

 #### Setup

 Download the python script.
 It is recommended to move the tool onto your Desktop before using, though it does not *have* to be on the Desktop.
-Double Click on the script to run it and open the round creation application.
-From here, enter all the information, remebmber to select round number as well.
-Pressing the **Add Info** button will add the information that has been entered to the round data where you can then change the values and add new waves/clusters of enemies.
+> Double Click on the script to run it and open the round creation application.

+> Enter all the information, remebmber to select round number as well.

+> Pressing the **Add Info** button will add the information to the round data
+>> Change the values and add new waves/clusters of enemies again by pressing **Add Info** again